Editing & Proofreading

 Depends on where you are in the process.
 Let’s look at different landmarks on your writerly journey and how I can help you.

-Here’s where we ruthlessly hunt down and eliminate plot holes, character problems, and space-time troubles.
+This is where we ruthlessly hunt down and eliminate plot holes, character problems, and space-time troubles.
 We’ll balance backstory and calibrate pacing.
 In short, the big picture issues.

 By now you’ve got the major problems rounded up and pinned down, so we move on into getting the smaller details in order.
 I look at how scenes are working, consider what they should be doing for your story (add tension, intro a new character, explain a story mechanic or plot device, etc.) and make them work harder, faster, and better.
-I also look at things like sentences structure, dialog wording, transitions, and anything that falls under that elusive heading of “tone” or “voice”.
+I also look at things like sentences structure, dialogue wording, transitions, and anything that falls under that elusive heading of “tone” or “voice”.

 Proofreading